DHTMLX/docs-kanban/docs/api/methods/js_kanban_setconfig_method.md

 ### Parameters

 - `config` - (required) the object of the Kanban configuration.
-See the full list of the parameters [here](api/api_overview.md#kanban-properties)
+See the full list of properties [here](api/api_overview.md#kanban-properties)

 :::tip
-Using this method, you can set the configuration parameters of the Kanban widget as well as load data to it.
+Using this method, you can configure the Kanban widget as well as load data to it.
 The method changes only the parameters you passed
 :::

 ### Example